s-araqayyum/mlops_a02/README.md

 - **Scheduled Runs**: Apache Airflow manages the scheduling and monitoring of the ETL workflow, ensuring that the data pipeline runs smoothly without manual oversight.

 ## Conclusion 🛠️
 The integration of Apache Airflow, DVC, and GitHub provides a robust framework for managing data pipelines.
 It ensures that data extraction, transformation, and loading processes are efficient, reliable, and transparent.
 This project highlights the importance of data quality, automation, and version control in modern data engineering practices.

-The integration of Apache Airflow, DVC, and GitHub provides a robust framework for managing data pipelines.
-It ensures that data extraction, transformation, and loading processes are efficient, reliable, and transparent.
-This project highlights the importance of data quality, automation, and version control in modern data engineering practices.